dmksnnk/blog/content/blog/webview/index.md

 Let's learn how to serve static files.
 We will serve CSS to add some beauty 💅 to the pages.

-Create a file `style.css` in the `static` folder and put there some CSS magic:
+Create a file `style.css` in the `static` folder and add some CSS magic:

 {{< details summary="style.css" >}}